- UL 4600 web site

 computers, software robustness, embedded networking, dependable embedded computer systems, and autonomous vehicle safety.
-My current research interests critical systems, embedded control networks, distributed embedded systems, secure embedded systems, and embedded systems education.
+My recent research interests critical systems, embedded control networks, distributed embedded systems, secure embedded systems, and embedded systems education.
 I'm also co-founder of a member of IFIP WG 10.4 on